Are you considering rezoning your property?

 The Zoning bylaw outlines regulations for each zone in the map.

 If your planned development does not conform to the permitted uses or density requirements listed for your zone, you will need to complete a Zoning Amendment Application to change the zoning of the property to a zone where your proposed use is permitted, or add your proposed use to the list of permitted uses in your current zone.

 You may also need to apply for an OCP & Zoning amendment, if your development does not conform to the Official Community Plan (OCP).
 See the OCP & Zoning Amendment Application.

 You will find the Official Community Plan (OCP), the land use planning tool used to guide Village Council in its decisions about development, zoning, and services, here.

-Important note: A new OCP has been approved, and significant revisions to the zoning by-law, associated strategies and maps to mirror the new OCP are in process.
-Completion is expected mid- 2022.
+Important note: A new OCP has been adopted, and significant revisions to the zoning by-law, and the zoning map to mirror the new OCP are in process.
+Completion is expected mid- 2023.
 Until then, the current legal Zoning By-law takes precedent over the OCP.
 Please discuss your development plans with the Village.

 A Title Search will provide all the legal information you need to know about your property, including any covenant, easement, development permit, development variance permit or building permit You can do a title search through Land Title and Survey Authority of British Columbia (LTSA) Here is the website for land titles https://www.ltsa.ca